Breaking the Barrier $2^k$ for Subset Feedback Vertex Set in Chordal Graphs: The Dulmage-Mendelsohn Decomposition and Reduction

 \begin{lemma} Given an instance $\mathcal{I} = (G, T, M, k)$ of \textsc{SFVS-S}, let $F$ be the auxiliary subgraph of $G$ with bipartition $V(F) = A \cup B$.
 If the DM Reduction cannot be applied and $k < |A|$, the instance $\mathcal{I}$ is a No-instance. \end{lemma}

 \begin{proof} The size of the solution to $\mathcal{I} = (G, T, M, k)$ is no less than the size of the minimum vertex cover of $F$ since all marked edges need to be covered.
 If the DM Reduction cannot be applied, Lemma~\ref{STRUCTURE: DM DECOMPOSITION} implies that $A$ is the minimum vertex cover of $F$.
-Besides, for every vertex subset $S$ of size at most $k$, if $k < \vert A \vert$, it follows that $|S \cap (A \cup B)| \leq k < |A|$.
-This leads that $S$ is not a vertex cover of $F$.
-Consequently, $S$ is not a solution to $\mathcal{I}$. \end{proof}
+Consequently, the size of the minimum solution to $\mathcal{I}$ must be no less than $|A|$, which means that an instance $\mathcal{I}$ is a No-instance if $k < |A|$. \end{proof}